Australia 195 all out vs India on 1st day of 2nd test - WHIZ News

 Labuschagne followed 10 runs later at 134-5, after offering a catch to backward square as debutant Mohammed Siraj grabbed his first test wicket.

 Siraj (2-40) trapped Cameron Green LBW for 12 after tea.
-Paine became Ashwin’s third victim in the following over, caught at leg slip.
+Paine became Ashwin’s third victim in the following over.

-Aggressive tailenders Mitchell Starc and Nathan Lyon (20) also fell to Bumrah’s bowling.

-In an exciting opening to India’s innings, opener Mayank Agarwal was out LBW to Starc for a duck in the first over.
+In an exciting opening to India’s innings, opener Mayank Agarwal was out LBW to Starc for a duck.

 India’s 21-year-old debutant Shubman Gill, who was dropped at third slip by Labuschagne on four off the bowling of Pat Cummins, scored an unbeaten 28 including five boundaries.

-In another blow for Australia, opening batsman Matthew Wade limped off late in the day’s play holding his ankle following a fielding mishap.
+In another blow for Australia, Wade limped off late in the day’s play holding his ankle following a fielding mishap.

+Labuschagne, who was unable to provide any update on Wade’s fitness, refused to concede Australia was in trouble after failing to score 200.

+“We’re in the game.
+We certainly showed that last game (by bowling India out for 36),” he said.

 India included spinner Ravindra Jadeja, wicketkeeper Rishabh Pant, and debutants Gill and Siraj, who replaced injured pace bowler Mohammed Shami.